bitwarden/help/_articles/faqs/product-faqs.md

 order: "16"
 redirect_from:
   - /article/change-your-email/
+description: "Here are general FAQs about the Bitwarden password manager, such as how to change your email address or tips on backup up your vault data."
 ---

 This article contains Frequently Asked Questions (FAQs) about general Vault Management and Bitwarden functionality.